Black hole accretion in scalar-tensor-vector gravity: Introduction

 An alternative school of thought to $\Lambda$CDM is to modify general relativity without introducing dark matter and dark energy.
 Hypothesised theories include TeVeS \citep{bekenstein2004} and $f(R)$ gravity \citep{nojiri2006}.

-A relativistic theory of gravitation, scalar--tensor--vector gravity (STVG), was introduced in \citep{moffat2006scalar}.
-In this theory the gravitational `constant', $G$, as well as a vector field coupling, $\omega$, and the vector field mass, $\mu$, are treated as dynamical scalar fields.
-STVG is similar to earlier proposed modifications of general relativity viz. non--symmetric gravitational theory (NGT) \citep{moffat1995new} and metric--skew--tensor gravity (MSTG) \citep{moffat2005gravitational} in that they all introduce an extra degree of freedom due to skew--symmetric fields coupling to matter.
-In MSTG, which is the weak field approximation to NGT, the skew field is a rank three tensor, whilst in STVG the field is a rank two tensor.
+In the relativistic theory of gravitation known as scalar--tensor--vector gravity (STVG) or modified gravity (MOG) \citep{moffat2006scalar}, the gravitational `constant', $G$, as well as a vector field coupling, $\omega$, and the vector field mass, $\mu$, are treated as dynamical scalar fields.
+MOG is similar to earlier proposed modifications of general relativity viz. non--symmetric gravitational theory (NGT) \citep{moffat1995new} and metric--skew--tensor gravity (MSTG) \citep{moffat2005gravitational} in that they all introduce an extra degree of freedom due to skew--symmetric fields coupling to matter.
+In MSTG, which is the weak field approximation to NGT, the skew field is a rank three tensor, whilst in MOG the extra degrees of freedom are the scalar field $G(x)$, a rank one vector field and an effective scalar field mass associated with the vector field.

-The trajectory of test particles in STVG obeys a modified acceleration law that provides a good fit to galaxy rotation curves \cite{brownstein2006galaxy} and cluster data \cite{brownstein2006cluster} without invoking non--baryonic dark matter.
+The trajectory of test particles in MOG obeys a modified acceleration law that provides a good fit to galaxy rotation curves \citep{brownstein2006galaxy,moffat2015rotational, moffat2018ngc,de2018galaxy,green2019modified} and cluster data \citep{brownstein2006cluster,israel2018train} without invoking non--baryonic dark matter.
 The modified acceleration law adds a repulsive Yukawa force to the Newtonian law.
-This corresponds to the exchange of a massive spin 1 boson whose effective mass and coupling to matter can vary with distance scale.
+This arises due to the exchange of a massive spin 1 boson whose effective mass and coupling to matter can vary with distance scale.
 Adding a scalar component to the Newtonian force law corresponds to exchanging a spin 0 particle and an attractive Yukawa force.
 Consequently a purely scalar correction cannot provide an acceleration law satisfying galaxy rotation curves and cluster data.
-Note that the STVG, MSTG, and NGT theories all satisfy cosmological tests.
+Note that the MOG, MSTG, and NGT theories all satisfy cosmological tests.
 The degeneracy between these modified theories could be broken by testing their predictions in strong gravitational fields.
-This motivates our study of accretion onto STVG black holes.
+This motivates our study of accretion onto MOG black holes.